 While interactions in conversational platforms are currently relatively simple (e.g. "What's the weather today") or via a highly structured interaction such as that required to book a hotel room, the technology will mature.
 This will enable extremely complex requests and activities, for example collecting oral testimony from crime witnesses and then creating an image of the suspect.

-2. Written question from Cllr Kate O'Kelly for reply by the Cabinet Member for Economy and Corporate Resources the European Agricultural Fund for Rural Development), for each of the last five years and in respect of each of those years confirm what any funding provided has been used for.
+2 Written question from Cllr Kate O'Kelly for reply by the Cabinet Member for Economy and Corporate Resources

 Can the Cabinet Member please: